glzrygt/guluzar-yigit-portfolio/README.md

 At first, I copied the example code from the OpenLayers website, but it didn’t work locally — the map stayed blank.
 The console displayed CORS errors and “module not found” messages.
 I turned again to AI assistance (ChatGPT-5) to understand why this happened.
 Together, we discovered that:
--The NDVI example was written using ES Modules (import statements), -Browsers cannot run such imports directly without a development server, -A module bundler (like Vite) was necessary to handle imports and run the map properly.
+- The NDVI example was written using ES Modules (import statements),
+- Browsers cannot run such imports directly without a development server,
+- A module bundler (like Vite) was necessary to handle imports and run the map properly.
 ## How I Solved It
 We followed these steps to get the OpenLayers NDVI map working:
 1. Created a package.json file to manage dependencies: